Controlling

 Download this factsheet

 Argentine ants are frequent invaders in California homes.
-They are tiny (1/8 inch).
-They come inside a few at a time at first (the scouts), and then in long lines, following scent trails to a food source.
+Their small size (1/8 inch) allows them to enter the home through cracks and crevices.
+They typically arrive a few at a time at first (the scouts), and then in long lines, following scent trails to a food source.

 A Quick Fix for an Ant Emergency

-1. Find what ants are after (usually leftover food) and where they are entering the room (usually through a crack in the wall).
-Mark the spot so you can find it again.
-If you can’t find an entry point, see Step in 4.
+1. Find what ants are after (usually food or water) and where they are entering the room (usually through a crack in the wall).

-2. Spray lines of ants with soapy water and wipe up with a sponge, and clean up any food or spills.
+2. Spray lines of ants with soapy water and wipe up.
+Clean up any food or spills.

-3. Next, block entry points temporarily with a smear of petroleum jelly or a piece of tape.
+3. Block entry points temporarily with a smear of petroleum jelly or a piece of tape.

-4. If you can’t find an entry point, clean up the ants (Step 2).
-Place a bait station in an out-of-the-way spot on the line the ants have been following.
+4. If you can’t find an entry point, place a bait station in an out-of-the-way spot on the line the ants have been following.
 Remember to remove the bait station when the line of ants has disappeared so you don’t attract more ants into the house.
 (See Tips for Using Ant Baits.)

 Keep Ants Away!